ASCHEET/MechaCar_Statistical_Analysis/README.md

 ![Fig D-3_ttest3](https://github.com/ASCHEET/MechaCar_Statistical_Analysis/blob/main/Resources/D-3_ttest3.png?raw=true)

-Below the p-value is 0.04168; showing there is evidence to reject the null hypothesis and the means are similar but at 1492.4 Lot 3 is much further from the mean of 1500; more so than any other lot.
+Below the p-value is 0.04168; showing there is evidence to reject the null hypothesis and the means are similar but at 1496.14, Lot 3 is much further from the mean of 1500; more so than any other lot.

 ![Fig D-3_ttest4](https://github.com/ASCHEET/MechaCar_Statistical_Analysis/blob/main/Resources/D-3_ttest4.png?raw=true)

 ## Deliverable Four-Study Design: MechaCar vs Competition.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+### Study Proposed
+The cost of ownership of a vehicle varies greatly over the lifespan of a vehicle.
+AutosRU would like to evaluate cost of ownership of their vehicles compared to other, similar vehicles on market.
+This analysis includes cost of fuel and routine maintenance, but includes statistical data that shows the cost and frequency of car parts that are purchased during the lifespan of ownership.

+### Hypothesis

+ - Null Hypothisis: Cost of ownership of AutosRU is less than competition

+### Statistical Test
+Linear regression and T-tests on various components and pricing would be beneficial in certain design criteria.

+### Information needed
+Data of routine maintenance, frequency, most often repaired parts and cots of parts would have to be collected.
+Cost of parts can be a difficult metric to show, but it can be broken down statistically to show that each part has X.X% chance of failure and the associated cost of parts and labor is $Y.YY.
+This information can be factored into the analysis of purchase criteria for potential buyers.